Catalog Description

 • Classroom Discussions

-• Example: Students will identify and discuss scenic elements in a play that they have seen, and analyze those elements as to their effectiveness and contribution to the overall design of the play.
-Students will be evaluated based on participation and their ability to effectively analyze key elements.
+• Example: Students will attend a play and identify and discuss scenic elements in that play and analyze those elements as to their effectiveness and contribution to the overall design of the play.
+Students will be evaluated based on participation and their ability to effectively identify and analyze key elements.

 • Objective Examinations